 The last survivor of the Battle of Jutland

-HMS Caroline is currently closed for hull conservation work and is due to reopen Spring 2017
+HMS Caroline is currently closed for restoration work

 The National Museum of the Royal Navy (NMRN) and the Department of Enterprise Trade and Investment have worked as partners to restore and interpret HMS Caroline, a lone survivor and living legend.
 With the help of a grant of £11.5m from the Heritage Lottery Fund (HLF) the ship opened to all for the first time in June 2016.